 Spalding was named the head women's golf coach at Montana State University in Bozeman, Mont., in the fall of 2007.
-On the course, she helped Kelly Gillum capture the 2008-09 Big Sky Conference Player-of-the-Year award, becoming just the second women's golfer in school history to do so.
-Off the course, Spalding helped raise over $100,000 to support the golf program and created the team's 19th Hole Booster Club.
+On the course, she helped Kelly Gillum become the second women's golfer to capture the Big Sky Conference Player of the Year award in 2008-09.
+Off the course, Spalding helped raise over $100,000 to support the Bobcat golf program and created the team's 19th Hole Booster Club.

 As a collegian, Spalding attended the University of Alabama on a golf scholarship from 1987 to 1991.
 She won a pair of tournaments for the Crimson Tide, the 1990 Neva McCall/Alabama Intercollegiate and the 1991 Women's Southern Intercollegiate, before earning her bachelor's degree in telecommunication/film with a minor in marketing in 1992.